HighFivesFoundation/athlete-application/README.md

 # High Fives Foundation Athlete Application

 To become a High Fives athlete, an individual must submit a grant application.
 In this repo, we'll build a modern, accessible form to capture all of this information.
+We've already created some prelimanary [wireframes](https://app.moqups.com/BTrdKJSG6L/view/page/a41f9f74a) for the application process.

 For more information about the High Fives Foundation, please [check out their website](https://highfivesfoundation.com).